MrRiteshKode/HASHSWAP/README.md

-This is simple passoword (hash) cracking tool.
+This is simple password (hash) cracking tool.